-After months of rumours and leaks, the Galaxy S8 has been formally introduced, along with it’s larger cousin, the Galaxy S8+.
-And it’s a hell of a phone.
-A new design that actually brings some innovation to smartphone aesthetics, the latest hardware, and those all-important curvy edges on the screen.
+After months of rumours and leaks, the Galaxy S8 and Galaxy Note 8 – along with the Galaxy S8+ – are all out in the wild, complete with high-end designs that bring genuine innovation to smartphone aesthetics, the latest hardware, and those all-important curvy edges on the screen.

 Related: Galaxy S8 vs S8+